 21. And Zeba and Zalmunna said, “You get up and fall upon us, for as a man is, so is his strength.”
-Then Gideon rose and killed Zeba and Zalmunna.
-And he took the precent-shaped ornaments that were on the necks of their camels.
+Then Gideon arose and killed Zeba and Zalmunna.
+And he took the crescent-shaped ornaments that were on the necks of their camels.

-22. And the men of Israel said to Gideon, “Be our ruler, you and your sons, and your sons’ sons, because you have delivered us out of the hand of Midian.”
+22. And the men of Israel said to Gideon, “Rule over us, you and your son, and your son’s son, because you have delivered us out of the hand of Midian.”

 23. And Gideon said to them, “I will not rule over you, and my son will not rule over you.
 Jehovah will rule over you.”

-24. And Gideon said to them, “Let me ask for something from you.
-Let each of you give me an earring from his spoil.”
-(They had earrings of gold because they were Ishmaelites.)
+24. But Gideon did say to them, “Let me ask for something from you.
+Let each of you give me a ring from his spoil.”
+(They had rings of gold because they were Ishmaelites.)

 25. And they said, “We will gladly give them!”
 And they spread out a cloak, and each man threw a ring from his spoil onto it.

-26. And the weight of the earrings of gold for which he asked came to be 1,700 shekels of gold, besides that from the ornaments, and pendants, and purple garments that were on the kings of Midian, and besides that from the necklaces that were on the necks of their camels.
+26. And the weight of the rings of gold for which he asked was 1,700 shekels of gold, besides the ornaments, and pendants, and purple garments that were on the kings of Midian, and besides the bands that were on the necks of their camels.

-27. And from it, Gideon made an ephod, and set it up in his city, in Ophrah, and all Israel committed whoredom with it there, and it became a snare for Gideon and for his house.
+27. And Gideon made an ephod out of it, and set it up in his city, in Ophrah, and all Israel committed whoredom with it there, and it became a snare for Gideon and for his house.

 28. So, Midian was subdued before the sons of Israel, and they did not lift their head again.
-And the land was at peace forty years in the days of Gideon.
+And the land was quiet forty years in the days of Gideon.

-31. And his concubine who was in Shechem also bore him a son, and he called his name Abimelech.
+31. And his concubine that was in Shechem also bore him a son, and he called his name Abimelech.

-32. And Gideon ben Joash died in a good old age and was buried in a tomb of Joash his father, in Ophrah of the Abiezrites.
+32. And Gideon ben-Joash died at a good old age and was buried in the tomb of Joash his father in Ophrah of the Abiezrites.

 ¶33.
-And it came to pass when Gideon died that the children of Israel turned and went whoring after the Baalim, and made Baal of the Covenant their God,
+And it came to pass when Gideon died that the children of Israel turned and went whoring after the Baals, and made Baal-berith their God,

 35. Nor did they deal faithfully with the house of Jerubbaal (Gideon) for all the good that he had done in Israel.

 ¶1.
-And Abimelech ben Jerubbaal went to Shechem, to his mother’s kinsmen, and said to them and to the whole clan of the house of his mother’s father, saying,
+And Abimelech ben-Jerubbaal went to Shechem, to his mother’s kinsmen, and spoke to them and to the whole clan of the house of his mother’s father, saying,

-2.“Say in the ears of all the leaders of Shechem, ‘What will be better for you?
-That seventy men should rule over you, all the sons of Jerubbaal, or that one man should reign over you?
+2.“Speak, I pray you, in the ears of all the leaders of Shechem, ‘What will be better for you, that seventy men should rule over you, all the sons of Jerubbaal, or that one man should reign over you?
 And remember that I am your bone and your flesh.’”

-3. And his mother’s kinsmen spoke all these words on his behalf in the ears of all the leaders of Shechem, and their hearts were inclined to go after Abimelech because, they said, “He is our kinsman.”
+3. And his mother’s kinsmen spoke all these words on his behalf in the ears of all the leaders of Shechem, and their hearts were inclined to follow Abimelech because, they said, “He is our kinsman.”

-4. And they gave him seventy pierces of silver out of the house of Baal of the Covenant, with which he hired worthless and wanton men, and they followed him.
+4. And they gave him seventy pieces of silver out of the house of Baal-berith, with which Abimelech hired worthless and unscrupulous men, and they followed him.

 ¶6.
-Then all the leaders of Shechem and all of Beth-millo assembled, and they went and made Abimelech king beside the terebinth palisade that was in Shechem.
+Then all the leaders of Shechem and all Beth-millo assembled, and they went and made Abimelech king beside the oak of the pillar that was in Shechem.

-7. And when they told it to Jotham, he went and stood on top of Mount Gerizim, and he lifted up his voice and cried out, and said to them, “Hear me, you leaders of Shechem, and God will listen to you!
+7. And when they told Jotham, he went and stood on top of Mount Gerizim, and he lifted up his voice and cried out, and said to them, “Listen to me, you leaders of Shechem, for God has been listening to you!

-8.The trees set out to anoint a king for themselves, and they said to the olive, ‘Reign over us!’
+8.The trees set out to anoint a king for themselves, and they said to the olive tree, ‘Reign over us!’

-9.But the olive said to them, ‘Should I cease from my fatness, in which gods and men glory, and go sway over the trees?’
+9.But the olive tree said to them, ‘Should I cease from my fatness, in which God and men glory, and go sway over the trees?’